Meet Master of American Watercolor — Thomas Schaller

 The atmospherics, the satisfying tension and electricity in a watercolor that can be achieved when one color bleeds into it’s complement is exciting — and like nothing else that can be done as successfully in another medium.

-Sometimes I will do a preliminary color study—but usually not.
-However, I do always have a basic color plan in mind—a base of two complementary tones that will set the tone for the painting ahead.
+Sometimes I will do a preliminary color study, but usually not.
+However, I do always have a basic color plan in mind, a base of two complementary tones that will set the tone for the painting ahead.
 And I let the painting develop as it wants from there.

-The same is true —in a deeper register—for Ultramarine Blue and Burnt Sienna; also violets and yellows, reds and greens of various hues.
-Lately, I’ve been experimenting with paintings in which I use primarily only a single color—shades of blue or shades of purple perhaps.
+The same is true, in a deeper register, for Ultramarine Blue and Burnt Sienna; also violets and yellows, reds and greens of various hues.
+Lately, I’ve been experimenting with paintings in which I use primarily only a single color, shades of blue or shades of purple perhaps.
 It’s then an interesting challenge and exciting to watch the power that one small dot of orange can have in an all blue painting, or a small area of yellow in an all purple one.

 I much prefer pigments that are primarily sediment-based.
 Since I use fairly textured papers, these pigments tend to be a bit “heavier” when in a water solution and so will sink to the bottom of a wash — settling into the indentures of the paper and flowing over the peaks.
 This results in paintings that have that translucent, textured shimmer that can be so characteristic of watercolor.

 Arches has a beautiful texture, but tends to have a lot of sizing.
 While it is great for harder edges, it is not always quite as good for wet-in-wet effects.
 With softer papers such as Saunders, the wet paint/water solution will literally mix within the fibers of the paper itself.

-Do you usually prepare your paper — by wetting it, mounting it etc.?
+Do you usually prepare your paper — by wetting it, mounting it, etc.?

 If I am working at a larger scale — full-sheet size and up — I will usually staple the paper down to a stretcher board to avoid problems with buckling.
 If I’m using a heavily sized stock, I will soak and stretch it as well before stapling.

-What can often happen is that we have a preconceived notion in our heads as to how we believe the painting “should” go—how it “should” look; but somewhere along the way, it takes a left turn and we react badly.
+What can often happens is that we have a preconceived notion in our heads as to how we believe the painting “should” go, or how it “should” look.
+But somewhere along the way, it takes a left turn and we react badly.
 This is the wrong answer.
 Letting go of those notions to begin with, and learning to listen to your painting as it evolves is the right one.

-Watercolor is a medium that cannot—and should not—ever be completely controlled or “mastered”.
+Watercolor is a medium that cannot, and should not, ever be completely controlled or “mastered.”
 When I get lost in the process of painting — when I turn off my critical mind and just paint from intuition and feeling — I will always come out with a more successful painting than I would if I tried to bend and force the medium into some preconceived box.
 The resultant painting may be very different than what I may have initially imagined it would be.
 But it will almost always be better.

 But in the end, to become good at anything, we all have to just be willing to put in the time and the effort to know ourselves and to forge our own paths.
 It is only in doing this that we can ever hope to find our own voice, become acquainted with our own passions and sources of inspiration.

 And as much as possible, we should try not to compare ourselves too much with anyone else.
 To do so can become a kind of poison.
 It breeds a type of unhealthy competitiveness, and it can foster both unnecessary self-doubt and unnecessary self-pride — both dangerous pitfalls.

 It’s absurd to believe that we could ever fully master watercolor.
 But we should paint as if we believe we can.
-It is my wish for all of us to love the process of striving, of learning, and of improving — painting by painting — as a joyous lifetime pursuit.
+It is my wish for all of us to love the process of striving, of learning and of improving — painting by painting — as a joyous lifetime pursuit.

 Schaller’s work has been accepted into many prestigious exhibitions around the world — including the American Masters Exhibition, NYC; the American Watercolor Society; the National Watercolor Society; the Gold Medal Exhibition of the California Art Club; the Shenzhen Watercolor Biennial, China; the Zhujiajiao International Watercolor Biennial, China; The Masters of Watercolor Exhibition, St. Petersberg; The World Watermedia Exposition, Thailand; Acquarello in Fabriano, Italy; Eau en Couleurs, Belgium; Salon de L’Aquarelle du Haillan, France.